ydb-platform/ydb/ydb/docs/en/core/maintenance/manual/disk_end_space.md

-# Methods to free up space on physical devices
+# Freeing up space on physical devices

 When the disk space is used up, the database may start responding to all queries with an error.
 To keep the database healthy, we recommend deleting a part of the data or adding block store volumes to extend the cluster.